raicalvin/fend-p2-pixel-art-maker/README.md

 ### Synopsis

-This project was created for my Front End Developer nanodegree from Udacity.
+This project was created for my Front End Developer Nanodegree.
 We were tasked with created a web application that would allow the user to create an empty pixel canvas with a size of their choosing and be able to color in the squares by selecting a color input.

 ###   About